mdmaruf641/5g-travels/README.md

 2. This site has been created using React, JSX, react-bootstrap, Firebase, Vanilla CSS, Node JS, Express JS, and Mongodb for database.
 3. Any user to booking the packages, he has to log in first.
-4. If a user is not registered, he has to register first to booking or confirmed their orders
+4. If a user is not registered, he has to register first to book or confirm their orders.
 5. With this site, users can take any information about this agency.